christoph-schaeffer/dhl-business-shipping/README.md

 endif;
 ```
 ### Usage for the tracking api
+The following is an example of the getPieceDetail function.
+If you only track shipments you have sent yourself this is
+the best function to use, because it contains all data getPiece and getPieceEvents will return in one request.
+However,
+this request only works with shipment numbers of shipments you have sent with the same business customer account you are
+using the zt token of.

 Set up the request object, call the getPieceDetail function and get its response.
 ```